Share your data with colleagues

 Box offers users the ability to share data with external users through unique links.
 These can (and should) be set to require a strong password (that should be communicated using an alternative method to how the link is sent, such as phone or text).
 Users can also specify how long the link is active for and whether the data can be download or simply viewed.
 The user access of the document uses high-grade transport encryption.

-More information about how to use Box can be found on Lancaster Answers.
+More information about how to use Box.

 Summary: What can I use for secure information transfer?